Pamela Erickson to lead professional mentoring initiative

 “My hope is the mentorship program will allow students and alumni and friends to create lasting professional relationships.
 This is a great opportunity for human ecology students at K-State to take part in what truly could be a transformational experience,” Erickson added.

 The College of Human Ecology, which enrolls more than 2,800 students, encompasses the departments of apparel, textiles, and interior design; hospitality management and dietetics; human nutrition; and kinesiology and the School of Family Studies and Human Services.

-This article was posted on Tuesday, August 5, 2014, and is filed under Apparel, Textiles, & Interior Design, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Tuesday, August 5, 2014, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.